Extensions

 Integration Extensions

-Connect Frontrow with external services:
+Connect Frontro with external services:

 • Payment Processors: Custom payment gateways and billing systems